pellcorp/creality-wiki/docs/misc.md

     ![image](assets/images/error3002.png)

-### Guppyscreen Factory Reset
+### Grumpyscreen Factory Reset

-It is also possible to initiate a factory reset from the settings menu (the cog) of Guppyscreen.
+It is also possible to initiate a factory reset from the settings menu (the cog) of Grumpyscreen.

 ![image](assets/images/guppyscreen_factory_reset.png)